Queso Manchego vs Parmigiano Reggiano Cheese

 Parmigiano Reggiano is an iconic Italian cheese produced in specific regions of Italy, including Parma, Reggio Emilia, Modena, and parts of Mantua and Bologna.
 It is made from raw cow's milk and aged at least 12 months, developing a deep, complex flavor that's slightly nutty and salty.
 Parmigiano Reggiano is essential in Italian cooking and as a finishing cheese.

-Queso Manchego comes from Spain.
-Parmigiano Reggiano Cheese originated from Italy.
+• Origin: Queso Manchego (Spain), Parmigiano Reggiano Cheese (Italy)

 Queso Manchego Parmigiano Reggiano Cheese